 Scaling your resource pool

 Instead of scaling or augmenting your engineering team with disparate contractors, Audacia can provide flexible teams that meet your needs – and adapt as your priorities change.
 Our approach enables you to scale and deliver projects faster without the need to increase headcount.

 Because we are a service delivery company with full time employees under a genuine management structure, Audacia can augment your delivery team and help solve IR35 concerns.

 The benefits of an external or augmented team

-Audacia can place highly-skilled individuals within your team, providing the knowledge and experience you need to keep pushing technology forwards.
-We offer consulting, engineering resources to meet your specific project or staffing requirements.
+Audacia is a leading UK based software development company and can place highly-skilled individuals within your team, providing the knowledge and experience you need to keep pushing technology forwards.
+We offer consulting, engineering and QA resources to meet your specific project or staffing requirements.

 More than simply placing people however, Audacia is a "technology hub”.
 We work across multiple technologies and industries, acquiring best practice knowledge and experience that we bring to your projects.
 And because all of our consultants are direct employees of Audacia, we can ensure consistent quality of delivery – which means better outcomes for all of your projects.

 Partnering with Audacia reduces IR35 risk, protects you against potential brain drain and helps to maintain the highest quality standards for all your project deliverables.

 To learn more about Audacia and how we can save your business from IR35 risks, contact us on 0113 398 4199 or email firstname.lastname@example.org.